-8.2 OWNER REQUESTED ADDITIONAL RIGHT-OF-WAY
+8.2 Additional requirements are included in Appendix RW-06 - Right-of-Way Acquisition Commitments.
+OWNER REQUESTED ADDITIONAL RIGHT-OF-WAY

 If the Department determines that additional right-of-way is required the DBT, acting as an agent on behalf of ODOT, shall provide acquisition services for the additional right-of-way.
 Individuals engaged in right-of-way acquisition shall be selected from ODOT's preapproved list.
 Right-of-way acquisition services shall include project management, title research, appraisal, negotiation, closings, relocation assistance services and property management.
-The DBT shall provide right-of-way plans and legal descriptions as well as associated survey work, including staking of right-of-way.
+The DBT shall provide right-of-way lans and legal descriptions as well as associated survey work, including staking of right-of-way.
 Appraisal review must be conducted by an independent third party.
 ODOT will be responsible for the appraisal review contract.
 The DBT must coordinate all appraisal assignments with ODOT before authorizing an appraiser to prepare an appraisal report.
 ODOT will file the appropriation for any parcel where a condemnation action is necessary.
 ODOT will retain authority for approving just compensation, relocation benefits and administrative/case settlements.
-ODOT must also issue a Notice to Commence" right-of-way acquisition to the DBT prior to any work beginning.
+ODOT must issue a "Notice to Commence" right-of-way acquisition to the DBT prior to any work beginning.
 ODOT must also issue a Notice to Commence Construction to the DBT once the property has been acquired prior to commencing construction on the property.
 The DBT will not be responsible for the actual cost of purchase of right-of-way, including utility easements, as part of the Project.
 The DBT shall carry out the responsibilities as outlined on the Office of Real Estate Scope Definitions for Right-of-Way Services.
 (Refer to Appendix RW-02.)